-LIVD is a semi-annual print publication produced in the Pacific Northwest, dedicated to the intersection of art, design, culture and how these influence lived experience.
-Created and edited by me, the publication includes contributions from professional artists, designers and the wise – many of whom do not participate in the dominant mechanisms of culture production.
+LIVD is an annual print publication produced in the Pacific Northwest, dedicated to the intersection of art, design, culture and how these influence lived experience.
+Created and designed by Meredith, the publication includes contributions from professional artists, designers and the wise – many of whom do not participate in the dominant mechanisms of culture production.
 LIVD pays hommage to the inspiring and idealistic efforts of the early twentieth century avant-garde, balancing the academic with the personal and experimental.

 The publication exists in a limited edition print run of 150 for each volume.
 It is also archived through the Portland State University library, and each volume is available to the public approximately two years after the print release.

-To extend the reach of the publication, podcasts are ongoing and touch upon the topics discussed in each volume of the printed publication.
-The twitter feed keeps pace with real-time issues and information.
+To extend the reach of the publication, the twitter feed keeps pace with real-time issues and information.